Glossary of Literary Terms

 You can learn more about Alliteration in our complete guide to hyperbole for teachers and students here

 Detailed examination of the elements or structure of something.

-Analysis Example: An analytical essay is an opportunity for students to deep dive on a specific topic such as the author’s purpose, message and moral within their text.
+ANALYSIS EXAMPLE: An analytical essay is an opportunity for students to deep dive on a specific topic such as the author’s purpose, message and moral within their text.

 Be sure to check out our top 5 tips for essay writing to get some great advice related to writing an analytical essay

-Assonance Definition: Resemblance of sound between syllables of nearby words, arising particularly from the rhyming of two or more stressed vowels, but not consonants (e.g. sonnet, porridge), but also from the use of identical consonants with different vowels (e.g. killed, cold, culled) ‘the use of assonance throughout the poem creates the sound of despair’
+The resemblance of sound between syllables of nearby words, arising particularly from the rhyming of two or more stressed vowels, but not consonants (e.g. sonnet, porridge), but also from the use of identical consonants with different vowels (e.g. killed, cold, culled) ‘the use of assonance throughout the poem creates the sound of despair’

 Assonance is frequently used within poetry.
 Be sure to check our elements of Poetry guide to learn more about assonance within poetry.